apache/incubator-kie-drools/README.md

 ## Contributing to Kogito

 All contributions are welcome!
-Before you start please read the [Developing Drools and jBPM](https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/master/README.md) guide.
+Before you start please read the [contribution guide](https://github.com/kiegroup/kogito-runtimes/blob/master/CONTRIBUTING.md).

 ## Building from source